Off-Grid Basics: Shelter, Water, Food, Power, Income (In That Order)

 Food comes third

-Food is important, but it’s also where beginners often create unnecessary work.
-Large gardens and livestock sound productive, but they can quickly become overwhelming if you’re not ready for them.
+Food is important, but it is also where beginners often create unnecessary work.
+Large gardens and livestock sound productive, but they can quickly become overwhelming if you are not ready for them.

 Starting with food storage, a small garden, and systems you can maintain consistently works better than going big right away.
 Learning your land, climate, and soil takes time, and that learning saves money and effort later.